The Quasi DIY Mattress: A Shortcut to Custom Comfort

 • Add your own comfort layers for customization.

-• Wrap it up in a zippered cover if you like.
+• Wrap it up in a zippered cover.

-• Replace the topper, not the whole mattress.
+• When the time comes, replace just the topper(s), not the whole mattress.

 Couple assembling a mattress together.